CarolinaBear/shiny-app-NYC-Arrest/README.md

 ![screenshot](doc/screenshot2.png)

-In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or U.S. government open data released on the [data.gov](https://data.gov/) website.
+In this project, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or U.S. government open data released on the [data.gov](https://data.gov/) website.
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: